liulihe954/EnrichKit/README.md

 #> [7] "findG"              "hitsPerc"           "adj.pvalue"
 ```

-Totally nine columns will be documented in the outputs:
+A total of nine columns are documented in the outputs:

   - **Term**: term ID and annotation/explanations.
   - **totalG**: ***m*** (number of total genes in the pathway)
   - **sigG**: ***k*** (number of significant genes in the pathway)
-  - **pvalue**: pvalue of fisher’s exact test
+  - **pvalue**: Pvalue of Fisher’s exact test
   - **ExternalLoss\_total**: number of total genes **NOT** annotated in
     the database
   - **ExternalLoss\_sig**: number of significant genes **NOT** annotated
     in the database
   - **findG**: enumerating **k**, significant genes found in the pathway
-  - **hitsPerc**: **k/m**, percentage of sigG
+  - **hitsPerc**: **k/m**, percentage of significant genes
-  - **adj.pvalue**: adjusted pvalues for multiple testing correction
+  - **adj.pvalue**: adjusted Pvalue (multiple testing correction)

 ## About Databases

-Although databases will be updated on regular bases (tentatively
+Although databases will be updated on a regular basis (tentatively every
-half-yearly), users are free to request an update or update/download
+6 months), users are free to request an update or update/download
-databases by themselves using the built-in database updating functions.
+databases using the built-in database updating functions.

-There are totally six dataset being subject to update.
+There are a total of six datasets that can be updated.

 ``` r
 # Note that these functions are potentially time-comsuming.